SnoringFrog/appointments/README.md

 # appointments

 Simple perl/cgi app to accept appointments.
+Updates and reads a MySQL database, HTML5 form, little jQuery for toggling and displayind db data, uses some JSON.

-_Done for an interview.
+_ Initially done for an interview.
 Nothing fancy here._